solidohq/wp-application-framework/README.md

-# wp-router
+# wp-application-framework

-Solido WP Router is an attempt to provide a lightweight routing framework for Wordpress.
+Solido WP Application Framework is an attempt to provide lightweight routing, controller, sercice and view layers.
+Inspired by Silex by SensioLabs.